Map Control 2025 – Tactical Minimap

 Zone Control - Battle Royale

-Rotations: The Heart of Map Control
+Rotating: The Crux of Map Control

-• Early Rotations — Fast, safe, low-risk.
+• Early Rotations — Speedy, secure, minimal risk.

 High-Ground vs Low-Ground Strategy